useflashpunk/useflashpunk.github.io/_posts/2000-01-02-installing-flashpunk.md

 So your first step is to actually get the FlashPunk source files.

-[Download FlashPunk][1]
+[Download FlashPunk][home]

-If you've followed the [Setting up FlashDevelop][2] tutorial, you know how to start a new basic AS3 Project and compile it.
+If you've followed the [Setting up FlashDevelop][setting-up-flashdevelop] tutorial, you know how to start a new basic AS3 Project and compile it.
 To add FlashPunk into your current project, first extract the archive you downloaded.
 Contained should be a folder called net; everything within that folder is FlashPunk.
 So copy that whole net folder into your project next to your Main.as class.
 Once you've done that, your project directory (relative to Main.as) should look like this:

     net/
     	flashpunk/